Hardjanto12/transmissions_dashboard/README.md

 python run.py
 ```

 The script prints helpful console output and automatically opens `http://localhost:5000` in your browser.
 Place Transmission log files into the `logs/` directory (or update the path from the **Settings** panel) and the dashboard will immediately begin parsing them.
+Resend buttons become active once a resend target is configured under **Settings → Resend Server**.

 To serve the application via Waitress without launching a browser, run: